CodingTrain/thecodingtrain.com/content/pages/guides/maintain-website-guide.md

 Then, add a folder for the video in `content/videos/`, it should be formatted as `"name-of-video"`.
 Then, follow the steps for adding a coding challenge, adding the `index.json` into the newly created video folder.
 In this case, the video number is not relevant.

 If the video had community contributions, create a `showcase` folder and add individual JSON files for each showcase with the contribution metadata in them.
 You can add the metadata in JSON format manually, or you can use [this python script](https://github.com/DenisovichDev/codingtrain-contribution-util) to generate them.
 The instructions on how to use the script could be found in the `README` of the GitHub repository.
-After generating the JSON files, add thumbnails for each of them, following [these instrustions](#coding-challenges---starting-from-a-template).
+After generating the JSON files, add thumbnails for each of them, following [these instructions](#coding-challenges---starting-from-a-template).

 You can also nest that video folder further in the folder organization.
 To do that, check the [videos in nested folders section](#videos-in-nested-folders).